Made2Flex/setupsnapshots/README.md

 ## Requirements

-- A Linux distribution with BTRFS support.
+- A Linux distribution with BTRFS file format.
 - Bash shell.
 - Sudo privileges for installing packages and modifying system configurations.